-Located in modern-day Ercolana, Campania, the ruins of Herculaneum lay nestled at the foot of the infamous Mount Vesuvius, close to Naples.
+Located in the modern town of Ercolana, Campania, the ruins of Herculaneum lay nestled at the foot of the infamous Mount Vesuvius, close to Naples.

-It is estimated that over 75% of the town remains buried, though restoration efforts have been focused on improving areas that have already been exposed rather than unearthing more artifacts.
+It is estimated that over 75% of the town remains buried by volcanic material, though restoration efforts have been focused on improving areas that have already been exposed rather than unearthing more archaeological material.

 How Far is Herculaneum from Rome?

-Herculaneum is only a short train ride away from modern-day Naples, a slightly longer train ride to Sorrento, and several hours away from Rome by train.
-Keep reading for more information on getting to Herculaneum!
+Herculaneum is only a short train ride away from modern-day Naples, a slightly longer train ride to Sorrento, and a couple of hours away from Rome by fast train.
+Keep reading for more information on getting to the ancient city of Herculaneum!

 A Snapshot of the history of Herculaneum